Understanding Dialectical Behavior Therapy (DBT)

 Mindfulness

-In DBT, mindfulness is used as a key skill to promote change.
+In our Denver DBT, mindfulness is used as a key skill to promote change.
 You learn how to be aware of your thoughts, emotions, and experiences without judgment in order to respond productively to them rather than instinctively.

 Distress Tolerance